MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 **Azure Repos | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 | TFS 2017 | TFS 2015 | VS 2017 | VS 2015**

 Create pull requests (PRs) to change, review, and merge code in a [Git project](../../organizations/projects/create-project.md).
 You can create PRs from branches in the same repository or from branches in your [fork](forks.md) of the repository.

-Your team can review the PRs and give feedback on changes before merging the code into the main branch.
+Your team can review the PRs and give feedback on changes before they merge into the main branch.
 Reviewers can step through the proposed changes, leave comments, and vote to approve or reject the PRs.

 For PR guidelines and management considerations, see [About pull requests](about-pull-requests.md).